Patterns / Pttn page

 • 'LGL'.
 Sequenced and live played notes are adapted to always be in the key and scale of the song.
 A common use case is live recorded or improvised leads.

 • 'trS.1'.
 Sequenced and live played notes are transposed by the root note of the chord, and then adapted to always be in the key and scale of the song.
-A common use generative leads.
+A common use is generative leads.

 • 'trS.2'.
 Sequenced and live played notes are transposed by the second note of the chord, and then adapted to always be in the key and scale of the song.
-A common use generative leads.
+A common useis generative leads.

 • 'trS.3'.
 Sequenced and live played notes are transposed by the second third of the chord, and then adapted to always be in the key and scale of the song.
-A common use generative leads.
+A common use is generative leads.

 • 'CLS.3'.
 Sequenced and live played notes are adapted to always play the note of the current chord that is closest in pitch - only the first three notes of the chord are considered.
 A common use case is arpeggios.